 Three of Mike’s picture books for younger children, ‘Thistle Street’, ‘Thistle Sands’ and ‘Thistle Games’ introduce the fun of Scots words through rhyme as characters find themselves in humorous situations.
 His most recent picture book is a noisy one; ‘The Giant Who Snored’.
 Who can wake a sleeping giant and stop the chaos he’s causing?

 Mike runs events for all ages in nurseries, schools and at book festivals.
 These range from story time sessions at nurseries to his popular ‘Museum Mystery Squad’ events, encouraging children to create their own story ideas (‘From a Blank Page to a Finished Book’), the fun of rhyming words and learning Scots with younger children or finding out how to wake a sleeping giant, to the highly interactive session ‘Write a Story in 60 Minutes’ for older children.
-He has also recently successfully trialled school events based on diary-writing, using the ‘My Diary’ story of a young person with a family member in prison.
+He has also successfully trialled school events based on diary-writing, using the ‘My Diary’ story of a young person with a family member in prison.

 Mike’s work as a consultant, providing support for charity sector organisations, is based on his career of over 25 years working for a range of charities.
 His work includes undertaking process and impact evaluations, writing fundraising proposals, or working with boards and staff teams keen for support on governance or development.
 Further details on the ‘Consultancy’ page of this website.